chibisnorlax/acnhfaq/island-life.md

   - For each subsequent day the perfect Snowboy is spoken to by the builder, they will give 1 large snowflake.
 - If the Snowboy is **not** perfect, they will not give anything to the builder nor other residents on any day they are present on the island.

-***Special Case:*** If a player has a house but hasn't learned how to craft yet, then they'll get mailed the DIY on the first Snowboy. **This is the only way to obtain the recipe cards for trading purposes.** For subsequent perfect Snowboys, the player will only receive 1 large snowflake until they learn to craft.
+***Special Case:*** If a player has at least a tent but hasn't learned how to craft yet, then they'll get mailed the DIY on the first Snowboy. **This is the only way to obtain the recipe cards for trading purposes.** For subsequent perfect Snowboys, the player will only receive 1 large snowflake until they learn to craft.

 * * *